-Yellow backs sound a lot better than green backs which are based on trusting that the government will do the right thing.
+Yellowbacks sound a lot better than Greenbacks which are based on trusting that the government will do the right thing.
 With ballooning debts devaluing the dollar seems like an easy way out.
-As JP Morgan said gold is cash everything else is credit.
-I guess the only solution is to sell your greenbacks and since redemption is no longer possible go and buy some precious metals direct.
+As JP Morgan said Gold is cash, everything else is credit.
+I guess the only solution is to sell your Greenbacks and since redemption is no longer possible, go and buy some precious metals directly.

 The Yellowback monetary systems appeared in California during the entire Civil War.
-California never missed out the gold standard, and it dollars remained goldback.
-This is referred as yellowbacks drifted against the greenbacks until continuation of the goldback in 1879.
+California never missed out the Gold standard and it dollars remained back by Gold.
+This is referred as Yellowbacks which drifted against the Greenbacks until continuation of the Goldback in 1879.
 Greenbacks find their way to California but are rapidly backed to the East as a form of their payment.

-Banks and investors contempt the latest greenbacks, while, during the initial circulation, individuals used both greenback and gold dollars.
-In the year 1867, there are $350 million USD worth of greenbacks were producing their rounds all the way through the United States.
-Some misunderstanding occurred as the coin-backed Demand Notes disagree with the latest greenbacks on the state market.
+Banks and investors contempt the Greenbacks while, during the initial circulation, individuals used both Greenback and Gold dollars.
+In the year 1867, there were $350 million USD worth of Greenbacks produced making their way all the way around the United States.
+Some misunderstanding occurred as the coin-backed Demand Notes disagree with the latest Greenbacks on the state market.

-U.S produced a research that openly tests the possibility of financial reform through competition for standard currency.
-The experiment kept the primary bankers, merchants, investors and politicians to give their full support into different two sides.
-In the East is the “Yellowback Dollar”, which is an original, gold-denominated currency tested the “Greenback Dollar”, the well-established fiat monetary system.
+The United States produced a research that openly tests the possibility of financial reform through competition for standard currency.
+The experiment asked the primary bankers, merchants, investors and politicians to give their full support which went to two different sides.
+In the East is the “Yellowback Dollar”, which is an original, Gold-denominated currency against the “Greenback Dollar”, the well-established monetary system.

-However, no any greenback banks took holds California.
-Since, the Yellowback monetary system sustained until 1879, the United States was a twofold coinage nation during that time.
-On the other hand, the Greenback monetary systems become known in the East, while the gold standard was terminated so, fiat notes were introduced during 1862, and there was no central bank at that time.
+However, no Greenback banks took hold in California and the Yellowback monetary system sustained until 1879, the United States was a twofold coinage nation during that time.
+On the other hand, the Greenback monetary systems become known in the East, while the Gold standard was terminated so, fiat notes were introduced during 1862 and there was no central bank at that time.

-On the other hand, gold notes used to subsist as a paper currency exchangeable for gold coin.
-Gold notes were issued during 1930’s.
-The transmission of gold was ended in 1934 when the US government pulled out them from the gold standard.
-President Richard Nixon discarded the gold standard during 1971 by stopping foreign countries from selling gold for United States dollars.
+On the other hand Gold notes used to subsist as a paper currency exchangeable for Gold coin.
+Gold notes were issued during the 1930’s.
+The transmission of Gold ended in 1934 when the US government pulled out from the Gold standard.
+President Richard Nixon discarded the Gold standard during 1971 by stopping foreign countries from selling Gold for United States dollars.

-However, competitor switches over the positions.
-There, the “Greenback Dollar”, or, equally, the banknote was denominated in the greenback dollar and returned by fractional reserves of it, disputed the well-established gold currency.
-In both cases, still, the challenger had legal-tender-like assets, making for tentative conditions of a kind that economists may even see.
+However competitors switched over their positions.
+The “Greenback Dollar”, or equally, the banknote was denominated in the Greenback dollar and returned by fractional reserves of it which disputed the well-established Gold currency.
+In both cases the challenger had legal-tender-like assets, making for tentative conditions of a kind that economists may never see.